-- Analysis of live theatre – we will attend a variety of theatres to see as wide a range of productions as possible, and then discuss the effects that the actors and production team created.
+- Analysis of live theatre – we will see a wide range of productions and then discuss the effects that the actors and production team created.
 This will be an examined unit, assessed through an analytical essay.

-- Practical work on scripted play texts – across the course you will study a wide range of plays, and workshop three in detail.
-You will hone extracts from each of these three plays for performance, one of which will be an extended project viewed by a visiting examiner.
+- Practical work on scripted play texts – across the course you will study a wide range of plays, and workshop several in detail.
+You will hone extracts from two of your plays for performance, one of which will be an extended project viewed by a visiting examiner.
 This unit requires strong teamwork and organisational skills and real commitment to your group, as well as to your own roles.

-- Study of theatrical practitioners – you will study the theory and practice of a range of practitioners (possibly including Brecht, Max Stafford Clark, Stanislavski, Kneehigh, Katie Mitchell and others).
+- Study of theatrical practitioners – you will study the theory and practice of a range of practitioners (possibly including Brecht, Artaud, Complicité, Max Stafford Clark, Stanislavski, Kneehigh, Katie Mitchell and others).
 You will apply their ideas to your work in role in both practical units, and create a coursework portfolio detailing how their ideas have shaped your own practice.
 The study of practitioners brings to students entirely new ways of creating and developing a role, and is a fascinating way into exploring theatrical genres.

-- Study of scripted play texts – you will study two or three plays, both classical and modern, in real depth.
-These units are examined in essays in which you lay out your ideas for direction of scenes.
+- Study of scripted play texts – you will study two plays, one classical and one modern, in real depth.
+These units are examined in essays in which you lay out your ideas for direction and design of scenes.
 Both are taught through practical exploration of the text, although students are required to complete a significant amount of written work for homework on their approach to these texts.
 Current texts are Don Taylor’s adaptation of Antigone and Peter Shaffer’s Equus.

-Entry Requirements: GCSEs at grade '6' or above in English language and mathematics, and 3 other GCSEs at grade '6' or above.
+Entry Requirements: GCSEs at grade 6 or above in English language and mathematics, and three other GCSEs at grade 6 or above.

 Special Requirements: Interest in the theatre as an audience member.
 Practical experience of drama such as membership of a youth group or GCSE Drama is a bonus, but not essential.

 Exam Board: Edexcel